-This website will serve as a reference for ServiceNow tips/tricks I have learned over
+This page will serve as a reference for ServiceNow tips/tricks I have learned over

 the years.